Top Property Management Software With NetSuite Integration: 2026 Comparison Guide

 - Built for scale, layered with AI, and designed to give complete control as needs evolve, MRI's flexible and adaptable platform meets the unique requirements of real estate business owners, operators, investors, and occupiers

-- custom integrations with over 150 partnered third-party software to add unique functionalities.
+- Custom integrations with over 300+ partnered third-party software to add unique functionalities.

 - MRI Commercial Management automates many of the necessary, daily tasks related to commercial property management, from recovery and late fee calculations to billing